 Travel tips and recommendations

 - Very important advice if you are driving: read carefully how to use electronic toll roads, as you will probably get fined otherwise.

-- Last but not least, I would strongly spending some time in Porto, as it is an incredible city.
+- Last but not least, I would strongly recommend spending some time in Porto, as it is an incredible city.